IcaroTorres-zz/guild-api/README.md

 | Enter | GET | [API]/enterguild/[guildname]/[username] | [API]/enterguild/myguild/john doe |
 | Leave | GET | [API]/leaveguild/[username]/[guildname] | [API]/leaveguild/john doe/myguild |
 | Transfer | GET | [API]/transfer/[guildname]/[username] | [API]/transfer/myguild/jane doe |

-> **Disclaimer**
-> _All actions below fails with BadRequest if not receiving properly formatted requests, avoiding the need to add this as possible return of each described action in this section._

 > **CreateGuild**
 > Receives 1 json formatted param with two properties to create a new Guild as following: